scionproto/scion/doc/dev/design/private-ISDs.rst

 number into the SCION address header, otherwise routing will fail because the BRs will attempt hop field verification with the wrong certificate.

-This constitues a semantic change to the SCION address header, but not a structural change.
+This constitutes a semantic change to the SCION address header, but not a structural change.
 This change is fully backwards compatible.